Spotswood railway station: History

 There is a disused signal box at the up end of Platform 1, which was decommissioned on 12 August 2001, along with the removal of the crossover at the up end, a number of dwarf signals, and a siding.
+The Hudson Road boom barriers were also converted to automatic operation at this time.
 In 2007, the remains of some sidings that ran along public roads in the area were removed by Hobsons Bay Council.

-On 26 October 2022, the Level Crossing Removal Project announced that the level crossing would be grade separated by 2030, with the railway line likely to be rebuilt over the road, including a new station.
+On 26 October 2022, the Level Crossing Removal Project announced that the level crossing would be grade separated by 2030, with the railway line to be rebuilt over Hudsons Road with a new station being built in an elevated island platform arrangement.
+The original buildings on Platform 1 are also planned to be retained and incorporated into the new station complex.

 Platforms and services

 Spotswood has two side platforms and is served by Werribee and Williamstown line trains.